eceltov/V3Project/README.md

 ![Grid Perturbations](./figures/heatmaps.png)

-The general trend of the graphs is that **perturbation decreases the relative performance of grids with smaller overlaps more**.
+The general trend of the graphs is that perturbation decreases the relative performance of grids with smaller overlaps more.
 This could be interpreted as grids with bigger overlaps being more rigid; more bounding boxes tend to fall into the correct segments.

-The takeaway from these graphs is that systems implementing grid search should consider using **higher overlaps** in case their users tend to draw bounding boxes with significant perturbation.
+The takeaway from these graphs is that systems implementing grid search should consider using higher overlaps in case their users tend to draw bounding boxes with significant perturbation.
 An interesting approach would be to dynamically measure the perturbation for each user and employ a grid that best matches their needs on an individual basis.

 # Dynamic Analysis

-Instead of using a static grid to partition frames, an object detector could locate **Objects of Interest (OoI)** within the dataset and define a custom grid for each frame.
+Instead of using a static grid to partition frames, an object detector could locate Objects of Interest (OoI) within the dataset and define a custom grid for each frame.
 This approach offers the significant advantage that each frame can have a different number of segments based on how many OoIs they contain.
 Additionally, segment sizes are derived from the OoIs, potentially removing much more visual clutter than static grids.

 However, this comes with the significant downside of relying on the object detector to identify relevant objects.
 Its parameters will need to be fine-tuned to reduce the number of false positives and false negatives, and there is always the possibility that the user will search for an object the detector is not trained on.

-This study will use the **Grounding DINO [5]** object detector, primarily for its zero-shot detection functionality, which does not rely on a predefined list of classes that can be detected.
+This study will use the Grounding DINO [5] object detector, primarily for its zero-shot detection functionality, which does not rely on a predefined list of classes that can be detected.

 ## Evaluation

 The evaluation process uses the same principles as the static grid evaluation.
 However, instead of selecting a single segment for the entire dataset based on its IoU with the annotation bounding box, the segments are selected on a per-frame basis.

-Because there is no guarantee that a segment with a positive IoU will always exist (the object detector might fail to detect anything on a frame), a **fallback** mechanism will be introduced.
+Because there is no guarantee that a segment with a positive IoU will always exist (the object detector might fail to detect anything on a frame), a fallback mechanism will be introduced.
 Each frame grid will be appended with a segment spanning the entire frame.
 This ensures that every bounding box will have a positive IoU with at least the fallback segment.
 Additionally, due to the size of the fallback segment, its IoU with the bounding box will tend to be small, meaning other segments with significant intersection will be preferred.

 ## Results

 The following graphs compare the dynamic approach with the best-performing static grids and the baseline.
-Although the same dynamic partitioning was used for both graphs, the first graph shows that the **dynamic approach performs about the same as the 5-grid**.
+Although the same dynamic partitioning was used for both graphs, the first graph shows that the dynamic approach performs about the same as the 5-grid.
 In contrast, the second graph, which uses non-skippable annotations, shows that it starts to fall behind.
 This is most likely due to the fact that non-skippable annotations contain objects with much lower objectness, such as rocks and corals, which the object detector filtered out.

 ![Dynamic](./figures/dynamic.png)

 Additionally, the number of times each similarity search had to use the fallback segment for a given frame was tracked, indicating no detection was made by the object detector at the position of the annotation bounding box.
-For skippable frames, the fallback segment was used **27.1%** of the time, while for non-skippable ones, it was used **25.4%** of the time.
+For skippable frames, the fallback segment was used 27.1% of the time, while for non-skippable ones, it was used 25.4% of the time.
 Note that this statistic only depends on the dynamic partitioning and the distribution of the annotation bounding boxes, which is similar for both skippable and non-skippable annotations.

 # Theoretical Analysis

-Finally, the **theoretical analysis** aims to find the upper performance bound when using grid-based localization.
+Finally, the theoretical analysis aims to find the upper performance bound when using grid-based localization.
 Instead of using a static grid for all frames or a different grid for each frame, it utilizes a different grid for each similarity search.
 When the user provides the bounding box for the query, the entire dataset is cropped to that box, ensuring an optimal IoU of 100% for all frames.

 The reason this approach is considered only theoretical is because it is extremely computationally intensive.
 In the static grid and dynamic approaches, the grid segment embeddings could be precomputed.
 However, due to the user-provided bounding box being arbitrary, it is impossible to precompute the embeddings.
-Even a performant **NVIDIA H100** takes around 20 minutes to compute the required embeddings for the MVK dataset, making the system unusable for real-time applications.
+Even a performant NVIDIA H100 takes around 20 minutes to compute the required embeddings for the MVK dataset, making the system unusable for real-time applications.

 ## Evaluation